onestardao/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ---
 </details>

-# Problem Map 3.0 · AI Troubleshooting Atlas
+# Problem Map · AI Troubleshooting Atlas

 🧭 **Problem Map 3.0** is the next evolution of the WFGY troubleshooting system.

-While **Problem Map 1.0** introduced the 16-problem failure checklist for RAG systems,
+The original **Problem Map 1.0** introduced a structured **16-problem checklist for RAG failures**, which has already been referenced and integrated across multiple open-source projects.
-and **Problem Map 2.0** focused on recovery workflows,
-this new layer expands the idea into a **global troubleshooting atlas for AI systems**.

-The goal is to provide a clearer way to diagnose system failures, patterns, and debugging paths across different AI pipelines.
+Our goal now is to expand that idea into something bigger.

+Problem Map 3.0 aims to transform the popular **RAG problem map** into a broader **AI troubleshooting atlas** that can help diagnose failures across modern AI systems including:

+- RAG pipelines
+- agent workflows
+- tool calling systems
+- evaluation and debugging loops

+Instead of focusing only on RAG errors, the new atlas will organize **failure patterns, debugging paths, and recovery strategies** in a more structured and scalable way.

 ⚙️ **Status:** Work in progress

+We are currently building the structure, visual debug tools, and new troubleshooting layers.

-More structure, visual tools, and debugging protocols are currently being prepared.
+🚧 More details, maps, and debugging protocols will be added soon.

-🚧 **Coming soon.
-Stay tuned.**
+Stay tuned.